Tutorial#

 • __repr__: another magic function that gives the string representation of the instance.

-Let us now use this class to solve the specified problem.
-First we create instances the class that correspond to \(f\) and \(g\).
+Now use this class to solve the specified problem.
+First create instances of the class that correspond to \(f\) and \(g\).
 This is using the __init__ function in the background.

 f = QuadraticExpression(a=5, b=2, c=-7)